U.S. to let banks do business with licensed pot shops

 Financial companies should verify state licenses, understand the normal activity for the business and monitor for suspicious activity, the memo said.

-FinCEN, which investigates financial crimes, expects big banks will still be wary about holding the money of pot companies with state licenses, said a senior official at the agency.
+FinCEN expects big banks will still be wary about holding the money of pot retailers with state licenses, a senior official at the agency said.

-Still, after consulting with state banking regulators, particularly those in Colorado and Washington, federal authorities said they think the new guidance will get more marijuana money into the banking system.
+Still, after consulting with state banking regulators, particularly those in Colorado and Washington state, federal authorities said they believe the new guidance will get more marijuana money into the banking system.

 "The amount of money in this business is significant," the official said.